LGCgE-SIGLES/MRC-PE_Environmental_profiles/README.md

 The indicators documented in this repository were designed for territorial-scale analyses, particularly in the context of environmental epidemiology.

-They describe environmental characteristics of municipalities and should not be interpreted as individual-level exposures.
+They describe environmental features of municipalities and should not be interpreted as individual-level exposures.
 Spatial aggregation at the municipal level may mask substantial within-area heterogeneity, and temporal mismatches between data sources are present.

 ---